BallAerospace/COSMOS/_docs_v4/installation.md

 ## Installing COSMOS

-The following sections describe howto get COSMOS installed on various operating systems.
+The following sections describe how to get COSMOS installed on various operating systems.

 ## Installing COSMOS using Docker